 1. Tracking Employee Hours Manually

 If you assume that reliance on paper records in HR is a thing of the past, you’d be mistaken.
-According to a 2015 study from Towers Watson, almost half of all HR departments still use paper and spreadsheets to track employee hours.
+Globally, just about 24% of HR departments are working on going paperless, while most HR departments still use paper and spreadsheets to track employee hours.
 That process is both inefficient and time-consuming, and tends to create unnecessary errors.
 At the same time, however, HR departments resist going paperless because the task is so massive, and there are concerns about the security of electronic records.
 Providers of outsourced HR solutions have the experience and expertise to meet these challenges, improving productivity, security and efficiency.

 2. Attempting to Navigate Complex Legal Issues Alone

 In-house human resources must deal with a continually shifting, and increasingly complex, web of labor laws and government regulations.
 In many cases, they have neither the time nor the legal expertise to successfully meet this challenge.
 Using a provider of outsourced solutions ensures ongoing compliance with existing and future laws and regulations, and frees companies to focus on core business operations.

 3. Juggling Multiple Vendors to Cover HR Operations